tory24/100Days-of-code/100-Second.md

 **Time**:
 -->

+### Day 48 March 26, 2021
+**Today's Progress**: Made a few little touch ups to the site.

+**Thoughts**: Spent a lot of the day just making a few little changes to the page, but I realised I need to pay attention to how it works on a phone.
+So it works well in portrait mode, but as soon as you turn landscape the alignments are all over the place.
+So I might spend some time next week researching fixing up the mobile experience, which I dont have any experience in, so

+**Link(s) to Work**: [My Digital Portfolio](https://torymos.com)

+**Time**: 2 hours

 ### Day 47 March 25, 2021
 **Today's Progress**: Finally figured out what to say in my about me section of my portfolio.